simX/opentyrian/enhanced/trunk/autorun/readme.txt

-# Files in this folder will automatically be run as scripts at game startup.
+Files in this folder with the .con extension will automatically be run as scripts at game startup.